umgc/summer2025/careconnect2025/terraform_aws/README.md

 1. Change the bucket name if needed in the main.tf of the ***`s3_tfstate`***, because bucket names are unique in S3 accross all AWS accounts.
 1. Execute the scripts under the ***`s3_tfstate`*** folder
 1. Execute the scripts under the ***`general`*** folder
+1. Package and upload your backend zip file to AWS S3
+1. Execute the scripts under the ***`compute`*** folder to create the Lambda for compute

 ## Pre-requisites